Bone Spurs Treatment Clinic in Brentwood, CA

 Bony projections called “bone spurs” grow along the edge of bones.
 Osteophytes, or bone spurs, frequently develop where bones meet.
 Untreated bone spurs may enlarge and irritate nearby tendons, ligaments, or nerves painfully.
-At Bay Area Foot and Ankle Associates, Dr. John W. Scivally, DPM, provides efficient treatment to lessen your discomfort and inflammation.
+At Bay Area Foot and Ankle Associates, Dr. John W. Scivally, DPM, and Dr. Robin K. Lie, DPM, provide efficient treatment to lessen discomfort and inflammation.
 For more information, contact us or schedule an appointment online.
-We have convenient locations to serve you in Walnut Creek, CA, and Brentwood, CA.
+We are conveniently located at 2400 Balfour Rd STE 230, Brentwood, CA 9451.

 Table of Contents: